spcl/MRAG/datasets/README.md

 Please uncompess `wikipedia_articles.json.bz2` using `bunzip2` before using it.

 For the format of the JSON file see the respective [section](../multirag/dataset/README.md#dataset-output-format) in the dataset module documention.

+### Legal Documents

+`legal_documents_v1.tar.bz2` contains the legal documents dataset used during the evaluation of MRAG.
+It consists of 25 categories with 25 topics.
+Each topic is stored in an individual JSON file and contains 10 documents.
+The dataset consists of 6,250 documents in total.
+We provide an improved version of the dataset as `legal_documents_v2.tar.bz2` with longer document summaries.

+### Chemical Plant Accident Dataset

+`chem_documents_v1.tar.bz2` contains the dataset created for the analysis of causes of chemical plant accidents.
+Similar to the legal document datasets, this dataset consists of 25 categories with 25 topics, where each topic has 10 documents and is stored in a single JSON file.
+The dataset consists of 6,250 documents in total.
+We also provide an improved version of the dataset as `chem_documents_v2.tar.bz2` with longer document summaries.

 ## Queries